 The phenomenon of global racism, ladies and gentlemen…

-Not only is this one massive viscous cycle that is next to impossible to escape.
-It also brings forth the rising of crime rates, division of families, and absence of proper medical attention within these marginalized communities.
+Not only is this one massive vicious cycle that is next to impossible to escape.
+It also brings forth the rising of crime rates, division of families, and the absence of proper medical attention within these marginalized communities.

 Here’s a statistic for you: According to NAACP, African Americans are incarcerated at a rate of over five times the rate of Caucasians.
 With regards to the relation between black incarceration and the United States, the US is responsible for over 20% of all global imprisonments, while only making up about 5% of the global population.

 In large part due to public policy, a federal law passed in the 1980s that resulted in mandatory minimum sentencing in response to the “war on drugs” is responsible for the majority of unnecessary incarcerations, and ultimately, legal discrimination.
 It’s important to note that this particular law, in addition to a number of other drug laws, was directed against inner-cities and black communities.
 While drugs are widely accessible and utilized outside of inner-cities as well, the drug sentences charged under the mandated minimum sentencing act generally took place in impoverished communities.